 How to Automatically Logon without Password

-From the Automatically sign-in field, enter your password and then confirm it by typing it once again.
-Click on the “OK” button to confirm the changes and you’re done.
+3. From the Automatically sign-in field, enter your password and then confirm it by typing it once again.
+Click on the OK button to confirm the changes and you’re done.

 How to Turn on Automatic Sign-in Using Registry

-With the Registry now at your fingertips, navigate your way to the following key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon
+2. With the Registry now at your fingertips, navigate your way to the following key:

-When you get there, you’ll see an entry on the right side that’s called “DefaultUserName.”
+3. When you get there, you’ll see an entry on the right side that’s called DefaultUserName.
 Double-click on it and ensure that your account—either Microsoft account or local account, depending on the one that you use—is appearing under the Value Data box.

-Now comes the enabling of the automatic login.
-To do that, stay in the same part of the registry, and on the right side once again, locate the “AutoAdminLogon” entry.
-Change the Value Data inside, using numerical values, from zero to one.
+5. Now comes the enabling of the automatic login.
+To do that, stay in the same part of the registry, and on the right side once again, locate the AutoAdminLogon entry.
+Change the Value Data inside, using numerical values, from 0 to 1.

 Microsoft’s original idea of forcing passwords seems like the best idea for most people, but if you know you live a relatively sheltered life and only use your computer around trusted people, then it’s understandable that passwords won’t be for everybody.
 But you should definitely consider using Microsoft’s new tool that encrypts the passwords, instead of one of the older options, to keep your computer secure.